Legality of euthanasia: Romania

 Euthanasia in Romania is illegal.
 According to the Criminal Code, euthanasia in Romania is not allowed and is punishable by imprisonment from 1 to 5 years.

 "The murder committed at the explicit, serious, conscious and repeated request of the victim who was suffering from an incurable disease or a serious medical illness, causing permanent suffering and unbearable, is punishable by imprisonment from one to five years," according to article 190 of the newest Penal Code.

 Russia

 Euthanasia is illegal in Russia.
 As of November 2011 a Russian Federal Law No.323 bans euthanasia under provision of Article 45.
-There is no known law that punishes specifically illegal euthanasia practices though.
+However, there is no known law that punishes specifically illegal euthanasia practices.

 Active euthanasia was briefly made legal in Soviet Russia in 1922.

 Serbia

 Euthanasia is illegal in Serbia.
 As Article 117, "Compassionate Murder" recalls — "Whoever deprives an adult of his life out of compassion due to the difficult health condition in which that person finds himself, and at his serious and explicit request, will be punished by imprisonment from six months to five years."